 CrabNet's modeling and visualization capabilities are enabled by its attention-based learning framework.
-In statistical machine learning (and many deep learning approaches akin to ElemNet) the chemical composition of a compound is represented as a single CBFV.
+In statistical machine learning and many deep learning approaches akin to ElemNet, the chemical composition of a compound is represented as a single CBFV.
 In contrast, Roost and CrabNet represent a composition as a set of element vectors.
-Distinct to CrabNet, however, is the Transformer-based attention which learns to update these element vectors using learned attention matrices.
-In Figure 1, we show example attention matrices for each head of a CrabNet model trained on the property mp_bulk_modulus, using Al_2O_3 as the example composition.
-These matrices contain the information regarding how each element (rows) is influenced by all elements in the system (columns).
+Distinct to CrabNet, however, is the Transformer-based self-attention mechanism that learns to update these element vectors using learned attention matrices.
+In Figure 1, we show example attention matrices for each attention head of a CrabNet model trained on the property mp_bulk_modulus, using Al_2O_3 as the example composition.
+These matrices contain the information regarding how each element (rows) is influenced by all other elements in the system as well as itself (columns).
 The values in these attention matrices are used in the Transformer encoder to update the element vectors (see Methods for details).
 A value of zero means that the element in the column is completely ignored when updating the element in that row.
 A value of one means that the entire vector update is based solely on that column's element.
-Our implementation of CrabNet has three layers, each with four attention heads, with each head using the same data to generate its own independent attention matrix.
+Our implementation of CrabNet has three layers, each with four attention heads, with each head using the same data to generate its own independent attention matrix (see Methods for more details).

-Figure 1: Displayed are the four attention heads (a, b, c, and d) from the first layer of a CrabNet model trained on mp_bulk_modulus.
+Figure 1: Displayed are the four attention heads (a, b, c, and d) from the first layer of a CrabNet model trained on mp_bulk_modulus and evaluated on the composition Al_2O_3 .
 Each row represents an element in the system.
 Each column represents an element being attended to.
 Each element's fractional amount is shown on the x-axis.
 The values in the attention matrix are scores representing element-element interactions for the compound.
-As an example, in head a), $Al{0.4}$ is attending strongly (with an attention score of 0.92) to $O{0.6}$.
+As an example, in head a), $Al{0.4}$ and $O{0.6}$ are attending strongly to each other, with attention scores of 1.0 between these two elements.

-Shifting our focus to another CrabNet model trained on OQMD_bandgap data, we show that in addition to visualization of the individual attention heads, we can also generate a global view of attention from the perspective of individual elements.
-In Figure 2, we use four periodic tables to visualize, for each attention head, the average attention that silicon dedicates to elements when they are in the same composition.
+Shifting our focus to another CrabNet model trained on aflow___Egap data, we show that in addition to visualization of the individual attention heads, we can also generate a global view of attention from the perspective of individual elements.
+In Figure 2, we use four periodic tables to visualize, for each attention head, the average attention that silicon dedicates to other elements when they are in the same composition.
 The darker colored elements can be understood as highly influential when updating silicon's vector representation.